nathanfx330/redleaf/readme.md

 You can update and re-export your knowledge base at any time.

-1.  **Revert to Curator Mode:** To make changes, delete the `precomputed.marker` file in the `instance/` directory.
-This will re-enable all processing features on next run.
+1.  **Revert to Curator Mode:** To make changes, you must first switch your local instance back to the fully-functional mode.
+Navigate to the `instance/` directory and **delete the `precomputed.marker` file**.
+This will re-enable all processing features the next time you run the app.

 2.  **Make Revisions:** Run the application (`python run.py`) and use it normally.
-Add/remove documents, re-run the processing workflow, update tags, create catalogs, etc.
+Add/remove documents, re-run the processing workflow from the dashboard, update tags, create catalogs, etc.

-3.  **Export the State:** Stop the server and run:
+3.  **Export the State:** Once you are satisfied with the changes, stop the server and run the export command:
     ```bash
     python bulk_manage.py export-precomputed-state
     ```
-    This generates `initial_state.sql`, `manifest.json`, and `precomputed.marker`.
+    The script will prompt you for your name and create the necessary files (`initial_state.sql`, `manifest.json`, and `precomputed.marker`).

-4.  **Commit to Git:** Add the exported files and documents to your repository:
+4.  **Commit to Git:** Commit all the generated files along with your source documents to your Git repository.
+This captures the new, updated state of your knowledge base.
-    ```bash
-    git add documents/
-    git add project/precomputed_data/ instance/precomputed.marker
-    git commit -m "Update knowledge base with new research"
-    git push
-    ```

 ### Workflow for Explorers (Using)

+The experience for an end-user is designed to be as simple as possible.

 1. Clone the Curator's repository.
-2. Follow the standard installation steps (create environment, download spaCy model).
+2. Follow the standard installation steps.
 3. Run `python run.py`.
-4. Redleaf detects the precomputed state and builds the local database.
-5. Create a personal account on the welcome screen.
-6. Begin exploring the fully indexed knowledge base immediately.
+The application will automatically build its database from the included data files.
+4. When you open the browser, you will be greeted by a special welcome screen.
+Create your personal user account and log in.

+Once you are on the dashboard, you will notice that the data processing buttons (**Discover Docs**, **Process All**, etc.) are **greyed out and disabled**.
+This is intentional.
+It keeps the focus on discovery and ensures that you can explore the curated data immediately without any complex setup or processing.

+### Becoming a Curator (Unlocking Processing Features)

+If you receive a precomputed knowledge base and later decide you want to add your *own* documents and take over the role of curator, you can easily switch the application to its fully functional Standard Mode.

+**To unlock all processing features:**
+1. Stop the application.
+2. Navigate to the `instance/` directory inside your project folder.
+3.  **Delete the `precomputed.marker` file.**

+The next time you start the application with `python run.py`, all processing buttons on the dashboard and system options in the Settings page will be fully enabled.

 ---